12 creatives who stand out with square business card designs

-Ravnita is an illustrator, animator and graphic designer, based in the UK.
+Ravnita is a UK-based illustrator, animator and graphic designer.
 Inspired by video games, traveling and art galleries, she turned her passion for illustration into a full-time job.
 She recently opened a creative agency, Wah Wah Lab, which helps build brand identities for businesses.
+Her square business card designs are basically miniature works of art.

 “I wanted my cards to reflect my designs, so I had a bunch of my illustrations printed on Cotton Square Business Cards – not only do they look and feel insane, but they’re saving trees!
 The stock captures all the tiny details while keeping the colors vibrant.
 Plus, they’re uncoated, so I can scribble extra details on them if I need to!”